 "When we arrived at the pediatric emergency room and saw how it different it was, and that it was specialized to treat children, we realized we were in a whole different world," recalled McWilliams.
-"A pediatric orthopedic surgeon with Nemours Children's Specialty Care had to re-set his arm in the Wolfson ER but this time, a Child Life specialist came in with an iPad to distract him while they started his IV so he barely noticed it.
+"A pediatric orthopedic surgeon with Nemours Children's Health, Jacksonville had to re-set his arm in the Wolfson ER but this time, a Child Life specialist came in with an iPad to distract him while they started his IV so he barely noticed it.
 And the sedation was light enough for him to be out of it during the procedure, not out for hours."

-"Pediatric radiologists receive training in problems that are particular to infants and children, and they are trained to accurately read CT scans, MRI and X-rays according to the needs of children," said Robert DeFlorio, MD, a Nemours pediatric radiologist at Wolfson Children's Hospital.
+"Pediatric radiologists receive training in problems that are particular to infants and children, and they are trained to accurately read CT scans, MRI and X-rays according to the needs of children," said Robert DeFlorio, MD, a Nemours Children's Health pediatric radiologist at Wolfson Children's Hospital.

 Dr. DeFlorio added that kids heal quickly so it's important to diagnose and fix a fracture correctly to avoid future complications.

 Hudson spent eight weeks in a cast and another eight in a soft cast while his arm healed.
 Today, he is back playing soccer, baseball and, of course, climbing on whatever he can.

 "After this experience, we'll never go anywhere else," McWilliams said.

 As the only not-for-profit children’s hospital in Northeast Florida, Wolfson Children’s Hospital relies on the generous support of moms and dads, grandmas and grandpas, and others who care deeply about the health and well-being of kids in our region.
 You can help by making a secure online gift or by calling 904.202.2919.